udacity/create-your-own-adventure/english/lasso-hand/ride/ride.md

 You leap onto the hand and ride that thing like a bucking bronco.
-Careening round the room you whoop an holler with delight as the hand leaps to and fro trying to dislodge you.
+Careening round the room you whoop and holler with delight as the hand leaps to and fro trying to dislodge you.

 Suddenly, the hand makes a huge lunge to the left, throwing